cachethq/cachet/docs/setup/install.md

 $ composer install --no-dev -o
 ```

+If you don't want to compile the assets yet, you may want to run composer with the `--no-scripts` flag.

 # Deploy to Heroku

 When using the **Deploy to Heroku** button you needn't worry about using a database as the install will setup a free instance of ClearDB.
 Once installed Heroku can direct you to the setup page where you'll configure the site/application information and create an administrator account.